lgs96/quic_server/README.md

 We deploy server on Amazon AWS and connect domain with Route 53 in the AWS service (ubuntu)

-For amazone linux or centos, refer https://awswithatiq.com/letsencrypt-with-amazon-linux-2-centos-7/
+For amazon linux or centos, refer https://dev-jwblog.tistory.com/57

 Reference: https://aws.amazon.com/en/route53/